 500 B.C. – 200 A.D. – The Adena people lived in small camps, often on terraces by streams or on ridgetops, and rock shelters.
 They moved within their home territories to best make use of seasonal wildlife and plants.
 They did not always return to their campsites year after year.
 Their homes would have been small, around 200 square feet, and most of their daily activities wold have taken place outside.

-900 A.D. – 1750 A.D.
-Fort Ancient peoples were hunter-gatherer-farmers.
+900 – 1750, A Fort Ancient peoples were hunter-gatherer-farmers.
 They lived in villages.
 Early examples were small scatters of houses.
 But by A.D.
 1200, villages were larger with between 90 and 180 inhabitants.
 They arranged rectangular houses in a circle around a central plaza.
 Storage pits and outdoor working areas were located near each house.
 The plaza was the center of trading and ceremonial life.
 Villages became larger after A.D.
 1400, and circular villages became uncommon.
 These larger villages housed 250-500 people.

 Hernando De Soto’s expedition to the Mississippi River is the first time Europeans are seen by American Natives in Kentucky.
 Ref: 29